 We want to keep your students safe and healthy during the COVID-19 pandemic.
 Our message about making safe choices and "thinking first" is now available in a virtual format.
-Schedule you free, award-winning program now.
-If you need additional information, please contact Nikki Flager at 816-276-4955 or email@example.com.
+Schedule your free, award-winning program today.
+For additional information, please contact Nikki Flagler at 816-276-4955 or firstname.lastname@example.org.

 ThinkFirst of Greater Kansas City is part of a national, award-winning injury prevention program presented by inspiring survivors of brain and spinal cord injuries.
 Through compelling, firsthand testimonies, youth learn about the consequences of careless decisions and how injuries can happen to anyone.
 These sobering yet motivational messages urge youth to take personal responsibility and make safe choices.